Bylaws and Board of Directors’ Internal Rules

 These internal rules apply to all current and future directors and are intended to supplement the legal and regulatory rules and articles of association applicable to Interparfums to lay down the operating procedures of the Board of Directors, in the interest of Interparfums, its directors and its shareholders.

 These Internal Regulations were adopted in their original version at the meeting of the Board of Directors on March 3rd, 2009.
-It was completely overhauled in 2017 following the adoption of the revised Middlenext Code.
+It was completely overhauled in 2017 following the adoption of the revised Middlenext Code, then regularly updated.

 The purpose of these Internal Rules is to lay down the rules and operating procedures of the Board and its committees, if any, in addition to the provisions of the law and the articles of association of Interparfums and with reference to the MiddleNext Code.